MixGen: A New Multi-Modal Data Augmentation: MixGen

 where $\lambda$ is a hyper-parameter between 0 and 1, indicating linear interpolation between raw pixels of two images $I_{i}$ and $I_{j}$; and the $\mathrm{concat}$ operator directly concatenates two text sequences $T_{i}$ and $T_{j}$ to best preserve original information.
 In this way, the semantic relationship within the newly generated image-text pair $(I_{k}, T_{k})$ still holds in most scenarios, such as in Figure~\ref{fig:mixgen} and Figure~\ref{fig:more_mixgen_samples}.
 This random combination of image-text samples also increase diversity to model training, which elicits making available rare concepts.

 The pseudocode of MixGen data augmentation is presented in Algorithm 1.
 Given a minibatch of $B$ randomly sampled image-text pairs, MixGen replaces the first $M$ training samples with the newly generated pairs.
 Hence, the batch size, total training iterations and overall training pipeline remain the same.
 By default, we set $\lambda=0.5$ and $M=B/4$ in Algorithm 1.
 Such a plug-and-play technique can be easily incorporated into most vision-language representation learning approaches and tasks: all it takes is just a few lines of code with minimal computational overhead.
+Take ALBEF~\cite{2021_neurips_albef} as an example, adding MixGen on top of it during pre-training only increases its overall wall clock training time by $0.4\%$.